Mosquitoes and other pests in Grenada WI

 - Use mosquito nets for sleeping: when in remote or undeveloped areas these are a proven way to prevent bites while sleeping and they can also be impregnated with insecticide to kill the mosquitoes as they land on the net.

 How to treat mosquito bites

 Mosquito bites can be treated with these simple measures:

-Sandfly (or Sandflies, sand fly) are small flies about 3 mm long and are golden, brownish or gray in color.
+Sandflies (or Sandflies, sand flies) are small flies about 3 mm long and are golden, brownish, or gray in color.
 They have long, piercing mouthparts that are well adapted for sucking blood from their host.

 Important sand fly transmitted diseases include: